ShieldMyFiles/duly-noted/docs/ts/generators/markdownGenerator.ts.md

     }

 ```
+ <a name="markdowngenerator-generateindexpage" id="markdowngenerator-generateindexpage" ></a>[🔗](#user-content-markdowngenerator-generateindexpage)MarkdownGenerator/generateIndexPage
 ## Generates the "Index Page"
 This generates the index page, listing all the link collections,
-and sucks in the README.
+and sucks in the user's defined README.

 ```typescript
     generateIndexPage(readmeText?): void {